 Warwick School has a long tradition of supporting local and national charities.
 In recent years we are proud to have built links with Ridgway School in Warwick, and also supported Falcon Camps, Kissing it Better, and Cord.
 In 2014/15 Warwick School raised over £11,000 for Brass for Africa.
 Our charity for 2015/16 is the Dominic Community Foundation.

-A few weeks before Christmas 2012 a Warwick School parent, Graham Smith, told me about a project in Uganda, teaching music to street children, AIDS victims and orphans.
+A Warwick School parent, Graham Smith, told me about a project in Uganda, teaching music to street children, AIDS victims and orphans.
 I immediately thought of the plastic trombones invented by Old Warwickian, Huw Rashleigh which are brightly coloured, light and virtually indestructible; perfect for Africa.
 A two line email to his company resulted in the generous offer of thirty trombones; they also asked if I would deliver the instruments and act as an un-official ambassador.

 Once the children have learned a few notes they can join the band, playing throughout Kampala at weddings and church parades.
 For them music is not just a recreation, it is a means of making a small amount of money to pay for life’s essentials.
 The orphanages open an account for every child, to provide a nest egg when the time comes for students to leave.
 The only requirement is that they give back a portion of their gift to help those less fortunate than themselves.